Project-HAMi/website/versioned_docs/version-v1.3.0/userguide/Ascend-device/examples/allocate-exclusive.md

 ## Allocate exclusive device

-To allocate a whole Ascend 910b device, you need to only assign `huawei.com/ascend910` without other fields.
+To allocate a whole Ascend device, you need to only assign `huawei.com/ascend910` or `huawei.com/310p` without other fields.

 ```
 apiVersion: v1